 Video on toy testing – https://www.youtube.com/watch?v=Beqcsr1gEHQ

 Access to regulations

-Available in all university libraries, as well as many city libraries, in person and online, including free access online for all from Aberdeen and Manchester (to use search En71 in search box on the BSI page it directs you to)
+Available in all university libraries, as well as many city libraries, in person and online, including free access online for all from Manchester (to use search En71 in search box on the BSI page it directs you to)